“Think like a white squirrel.”

 And I wasn’t having any luck.
 “Where would I be if I was a white squirrel?,” I asked myself.
 Eventually, most likely through sheer dumb luck rather than any superior tactical planning on my part, I happened upon one of the famous squirrels and observed it in its natural habitat.

-I got up super early and headed first to Olney City Park, which is ground zero for white squirrel sightings.
+That’s exactly what I did.
+I got up super early and headed to Olney City Park, which is ground zero for white squirrel sightings.
 Initially, I saw several gray squirrels running around, which I took as a good sign.

 There were a surprising number of people up and about at that early hour, plenty of joggers and dog walkers.
 But no white squirrels.
 As I walked around, I overheard an older couple say “The squirrels aren’t out today.”
 Oh no!